Monday, June 4, 2018 | Botswana – North West District, Maun | Petra

 We very much enjoy the quiet mokoro ride between reed and waterlilies.
 We meet the little reed frogs, which are only three centimetres in size and produce quite loud klick-sounds in the evening.
 It is the sound of these metal frogs we used to play with, when we were children.
 Knick-knack!

-Not only during our game drives Mother Nature treats us very well by presenting exciting creatures from close proximity.
+Not only during our game drives Mother Nature treats us very well and shows us many exciting creatures up close.
 Also with her picturesque sunrises and sunsets she is very creative.
-We haven’t seen such a variety of it before.
+We’ve never seen anything like it!

 Even a skilled guide can get into trouble if he is careless for a second.
 For Willy didn’t activate the differential lock of the safari vehicle in due time, we all of a sudden get stuck when crossing a water during our evening game drive.
 The car doesn’t neither move forward nor backward.
 Now it’s the turn of a jack, many strong brunches to put underneath and a second safari car to get Willy’s cart out of the muddy mess.
 We all hope that lions or hyaenas don’t make use of our weak position and will dispense with choosing us for dinner.
-Maybe, to have a look over the shoulder now and again might be a good idea.
+An occasional look over your shoulder probably won’t hurt.

 Willy, our guide, tells us that four lion brothers returned to the ground where they disappeared for a while.
 One of the four we meet next to a big herd of buffalos.
 He is just working on a dead buffalo and bites pleasureably into the buffalo’s bowels.
 Will he invite his brothers for dinner?

-The following morning the single lion is gone, and now his three brothers are busy with the carcass of the buffalo.
-It was not their brother who informed them about the meal, the vultures did it.
+The following morning, the lion has disappeared, and now his three brothers are busy with the buffalo carcass.
+It was not their brother who called them for breakfast, the vultures have told them about the meal.

-Extraordinary exciting it gets the moment a big, full lion moves towards our car slowly but with a particular aim in mind.
+It becomes especially exciting for us when a stately, full lion approaches our vehicle slowly but determinedly.
 He feels uncomfortable with the many flies on his fur.
 If he might find relief under our car?
-He only is one tiny metre away from me.
-My breathing is getting flater, my eyes are getting bigger.
-Willy advises neither to move nor to make any sound.
-I stop breathing.
-The lion hesitates, thinks – finally he veers off.
+He is only a tiny meter away from me.
+My breathing becomes shallower and my eyes larger.
+We should not move and be very quiet, Willy advises.
+I hold my breath.
+The lion hesitates, considers – and finally turns away.
 Gosh, that’s not for the faint-hearted!

 MOTHER AND CHILD